ioos/nosofs-NCO/README.md

 Solution: in ```sorc/FVCOM.fd/FVCOM_source/mod_nesting.F``` in ```SUBROUTINE DUMP_NCNEST_FILE``` add ```NULLIFY(TEMP1)``` after the variable declarations and re-build.
 This is the proper way to declare and initialize pointer variables.

+### NGOFS and likely any FVCOM model outputs a lot of NaNs when using the -march=skylake-avx512 build flag
+Solution: Don't use that flag or test using a subset of the avx flags.

 ## Licenses

 Various - multiple components are contained herein.